apache/www-site/content/foundation/marks/register.md

 a service mark registration (rare), you must provide a written justification for the additional expenses.
 Explain in your PMC's own words why registering your project's name in other countries is important to the success and long-term health of your project.
-The board and President will review the request and authorize the additional expenses.
+The board and President will review the request and decide whether to authorize the additional expenses.

 ## Glossary: Brand vs. Trademark  {#glossary}

 A trademark is the legal instantiation of your brand.
-Branding includes many elements, including the look and feel of your website or product, logos, and other presentation.
+Branding includes many elements, including the look and feel of your website or product, logos, and other presentations.
 Trademarks are the specific symbols that you use to promote your software **product** or service to end users.
-A consistently used project name and logo are typically the trademarks that a new end user or consumer associates with the actual software product releases your project produces.
+A consistently-used project name and logo are typically the trademarks that a new end user or consumer associates with the actual software product releases your project produces.

-Apache **project** names can also serve as trademarks for the developer support services that you provide, however from the legal perspective, it's much more important - and simpler - to protect the name of the software **product** itself.
+Apache **project** names can also serve as trademarks for the developer support services that you provide; however from the legal perspective, it's much more important - and simpler - to protect the name of the software **product** itself.

 ## Other Trademark Policies And Guidelines  {#other}